C0rn3j/Ask_Informative_Questions/README.md

 ### Use meaningful, specific subject headers

 On mailing lists, newsgroups or Web forums, the subject header is your golden opportunity to attract qualified experts' attention in around 50 characters or fewer.
-Don't waste it on babble like“Please help me” (let alone “PLEASE HELP ME!!!!”; messages with subjects like that get discarded by reflex).
+Don't waste it on babble like “Please help me” (let alone “PLEASE HELP ME!!!!”; messages with subjects like that get discarded by reflex).
 Don't try to impress us with the depth of your anguish; use the space for a super-concise problem description instead.

 One good convention for subject headers, used by many tech support organizations, is “object - deviation”.
 The “object” part specifies what thing or group of things is having a problem, and the “deviation” part describes the deviation from expected behavior.